WeSquad/kubernetes-the-virtualbox-way/README.md

 ## HAProxy

-HAProxy serves the sole purpose of load balancing the 3 `kube-apiserver` we are going to be running using simple tcp load balancing with a check.
+HAProxy serves the sole purpose of load balancing the the API to the 3 `kube-apiserver` and the Traefik load balancers.

+We are going to be running using simple tcp load balancing with a check for all the backends.

 While this works fine, the config is very basic and will need to be tweaked for a more serious environment.

 HAProxy's IP address is `192.168.26.10`.
-The `kube-apiservers` are exposed over port 443 and HAProxy stats UI is exposed over port 9000.
+The `kube-apiservers` are exposed over port 6443, HAProxy stats UI is exposed over port 9000, and Traefiks over 80 and 443.

 ## Controllers